As we continue to explore the tenets within the four essential pillars of retailer performance, one thing is becoming obvious: data matters.

 And few areas highlight what companies do with data more than the topic of discoverability.

 We’ll discuss search positioning and digital shelf performance in this installment.
 As we examine this cornerstone of e-commerce, it’s important to note that improvements in this particular area often require time to foster and cultivate.
-The first step is monitoring to yield information that brands can analyse and act upon, in both the short- and long-term, to produce deeper and more durable results.
+The first step is monitoring to yield information that brands can analyze and act upon, in both the short- and long-term, to produce deeper and more durable results.

 Why focus on digital shelf performance?